-In Psalm 56:8, page 909, David wrote that God has taken account (" הַּהָּהְהָּהּ") of David's wanderings, and put David's tears in the bottle of God, and put them into "your Book' ("בְּסְבְּרֶתֶּךְ").
-David continues on and knows he will triumph over his enemies and walk before God in the light of the living ("בְּאוֹר, הַחַיִּים").
+15 In Psalm 56:8, page 909, David wrote that God has taken account ("הָּהָהְּהְהַּהְ") of David's wanderings, and put David's tears in the bottle of God, and put them into "your Book' ("הָבֶּבְּרֶהֶהְ").
+David continues on and knows he will triumph over his enemies and walk before God in the light of the living ("בַּאוֹר, הַהַּיִּם").
 Therefore, because of the reference to living on earth before his enemies, and the record of his wanderings and tears on earth, the book described here may be the Book of the Living also, indicating it also records all the wanderings of men and their tears on earth.
 In the alternative, God may also have another book which I will label the Book of Wanderings.

-The Hebrew term "from your book" ("מָסָפְרְך") indicates a scroll.

-The Hebrew term for "you have written" ("בֶּתֶבְתָּ"--Qal perfect) indicates God did the writing.
+16 The Hebrew term "from your book" ("קַבְּּבְּרֶ") indicates a scroll.
+Yahweh personally wrote in the book.
+The Hebrew term for "you have written" ("בָּתְבִּהָּ" "--Qal perfect) indicates God did the writing.

-"blot out" occurs in connection with a book in the Old Testament was in Psalm 69:28.19 Therefore, we have strong reason to link the book Moses referred to and the book of life described by David.
+"Book of Life" in Psalm 69:28,17 we may now try to identify the book Moses mentioned in Exodus 32:32.18 Moses used the term "blot out" in reference to that book.
+The only other instance where the term "blot out" occurs in connection with a book in the Old Testament was in Psalm 69:28.19 Therefore, we have strong reason to link the book Moses referred to and the book of life described by David.
 Moses meant that he wanted God to blot out the name of Moses, if God would not forgive the people of their great idolatry with the golden calf.
 As we have seen above, the term "blot out" means to end his physical life on earth.
-The context of Exodus 32:32 also fits well with Moses having his physical life ended by his name being blotted out of the Book of Life.
+The context of Exodus 32:3220 also fits well with Moses having his physical life ended by his name being blotted out of the Book of Life.
 God did not accept Moses' offer to be blotted out of God's book.
-Instead, God responded that whoever sinned against God, God would blot him out of His book.21 Furthermore, God promised to punish the people who sinned against Him.
-Finally, we read that God "smote" the people because of what they did with the calf which Aaron had made.
-Therefore, the context shows that God blotted people out by killing them, so that their physical lives on earth ended.
+Instead, God responded that whoever sinned against God, God would blot him out of His book.21 Furthermore, God promised to punish the people who sinned against Him.22 Finally, we read that God "smote" the people because of what they did with the calf which Aaron had made.23 Therefore, the context shows that God blotted people out by killing them, so that their physical lives on earth ended.
 So, the context fits well with identifying the book Moses described with the same book David mentioned as the Book of Life.
-We also learn from Exodus 32:33 that sin can cause God to blot people out of His Book of Life.
-Because this Book of Life refers to the living on earth, I will refer to it as the Book of the Living, to convey the meaning that it deals with those physically alive on earth at any single point in time.
-The contents of the Book of the Living change often.
+We also learn from Exodus 32:3324 that sin can cause God to blot people out of his Book of Life.
+Because this Book of Life refers to the living on earth, I will refer to it as the Book of the Living, to convey

-See Exodus 32:33, page 144 of the Study Bible.
+21 See Exodus 32:33, page 144 of the Study Bible.

-See Exodus 32:34, page 144 of the Study Bible.
+22 See Exodus 32:34, page 144 of the Study Bible.

-See Exodus 32:35, page 144 of the Study Bible.
+23 See Exodus 32:35, page 144 of the Study Bible.